 Toro orbits the sun every 584 days (1.60 years), coming as close as 0.77 AU and reaching as far as 1.96 AU from the sun.
-Toro is about 3.4 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+Toro is about 3.4 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 Toro's orbit is 0.05 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Toro has 17 close approaches predicted in the coming decades: